 United Trust is a specialist provider of alternative finance, including bridging, asset, business loans and development finance.
 It is currently experiencing rapid growth, partly due to a partnership with the British Business Bank around lending for smaller house builders.

-It offers both regulated and unregulated bridging loans, using a combination of both 1st and 2nd charges.
+It offers regulated and unregulated bridging loans, using a combination of 1st and 2nd charges.
 It offers loans between 75k and 15m, requiring a minimum property value of 150k for security.

 Octopus Bridging Loans

-Part of the larger Octopus Group, OBL offer commercial loans from as little as 0.75% pcm for up to 24 months.
-The loans can be used for acquisitions, property finance or equity release, and you’ll be benefiting from an award winning team that can lend up to 25m.
+Part of the larger Octopus Group, OBL offer residential and commercial loans from as little as 0.75% PCM for up to 24 months.
+The loans can be used for acquisitions, property finance or equity release, and you’ll be benefiting from an award-winning team that can lend up to 25m.

-Founded in 2011, Greenfield is a specialist bridging lender, chaired by Steve Smith who founded Poundland.
-Offering both regulated and unregulated loans and boasting a turnaround time of as little as a week, Greenfield is also a lender patron of the National Association of Commercial Finance Brokers.
+Founded in 2011, Greenfield is a specialist bridging lender chaired by Steve Smith, who founded Poundland.
+Greenfield is also a lender patron of the National Association of Commercial Finance Brokers, offering both regulated and unregulated loans and boasting a turnaround time of as little as a week.

 They can arrange finance from £26,000 to £5m for a loan length of up to 12 months.